Adele: Vocal Range [Singing Voice & Strengths]

 She could hold notes, sing nicely, and move from one octave to another with ease.
 Yet, she opts to use bluesy and more uncomplicated vocal styling that makes her lyrics understandable.

 It is a fact that there is a big difference between recorded songs and live performances.
-Okay, Adele sometimes started a performance not in the best way, just like in her vocal performance in the Grammy Awards, given that she had just recently recovered from microsurgery.
+Adele has sometimes started a performance with a few mishaps, like in her vocal performance in the Grammy Awards, given that she had just recently recovered from microsurgery.
 But some singers sometimes begin in the wrong footing likewise.
 But from a musical perspective, Adele has a great voice and excellent control of it.

 It also seems that Adele is not interested in going with the flow or popular trends in music.
 Instead, she wants to carve a niche for herself that is truly hers.